Miami takes season opener with a 77-59 win over N. Florida

 But Wong responded with back-to-back layups that started a 13-5 run and the Hurricanes led by double digits for most of the rest of the way.

-Harlond Beverly and Chris Lykes scored 11 apiece and Matt Cross and Kameron McGusty each scored 10 for Miami.
+Harlond Beverly and Chris Lykes scored 11 points apiece for Miami, and Matt Cross and Kameron McGusty each had 10.

-Hendricksen led the Ospreys with 21 points and Aybar scored 12.
+Hendricksen led the Ospreys with 21 points, and Aybar had 12.

 More AP college basketball: https://apnews.com/hub/college-basketball and https://twitter.com/AP_Top25